MulberryBeacon/anarky/README.md

                             set of files to convert
       -d DEST, --dest DEST  directory in which the generated files will be saved

-The `flac2mp3` program is under review and it's currently *not working*.
+The `flac2mp3` program is currently under review and, for all purposes, is *not working*.

-The current syntax for the programs requires that both the location of the input and output files be defined explicitly.
+The current syntax for the programs requires that the location of both input and output files be defined explicitly.

 ## Examples